Session Management

 Application Exit

-If your application provides exit options, call Application.Exit() to:
+If your application provides exit options, call Application.Exit()arrow-up-right to:

 Browser Events